sourcegraph/careers/job-descriptions/software-engineer.md

 - Provide code intelligence (e.g. hover tooltips, go to definition, find references) across repositories and in many languages.
 - Integrate Sourcegraph features into existing code hosts (e.g. GitHub, Bitbucket, GitLab, Phabricator) via direct integrations and our browser extensions.
 - Design an extension API that allows anyone to enhance their code browsing experience in Sourcegraph by surfacing relevant contextual information.
-- Guide customers to seamlessly deploy, configure, and upgrade Sourcegraph on-premisis in a variety of environments.
+- Guide customers to seamlessly deploy, configure, and upgrade Sourcegraph on-premise in a variety of environments.
 - Automate release testing and continous deployments to our test clusters and sourcegraph.com while continuously monitoring important metrics and maintaining zero downtime.

 We use a variety of technologies to help us accomplish our goals: